MicrosoftDocs/learn/learn-pr/quantum/get-started-qdk/includes/4-create-quantum-random-bit-generator.md

 $${0110_{\ binary} \equiv 6_{\ decimal}}$$

-You'll build out your quantum RNG in two phases.
+You'll build out your quantum random number generator in two phases.
 In this part, you build out the first phase, which is to generate a single random bit.

 To do so, you:

 > [!div class="checklist"]
 > * Create a Q# project.
-> * Add code that uses the Hadamard operation to put a qubit into superposition and read its value.
+> * Add code that uses the `H` operation to put a qubit into superposition and then measure its value.
 > * Run the program.

-In the next part, you build out the second phase, which combines bits to form a larger number.
+In the next part, you build out the second phase, which combines random bits to form a larger number.

 ## Create the Q# project